Ducati 996R: Accessories

 Original dust cover in its bag with manuals/booklets for a UK market bike.

 Rear "display" stand.
 Colour matched to the frame.

-Any original, never installed, FIAMM battery as it came from the Ducati factory for domestic market bikes (EU/UK).
+An original, never installed, FIAMM battery as it came from the Ducati factory for domestic market bikes (EU/UK).

 As had become tradition for to Ducati to include with their limited edition bikes, the 996R shipped with the following components: